 For a composer of Vaughan Williams' international stature, there remained in the early 1990s many gaps in performances and recordings of his work.
 The

 Against this background, three people – Stephen Connock, Robin Barber and John Bishop – came together determined to do something about the relative neglect.
 In July 1994 they formed the RVW Society as a registered charity.
 Ursula Vaughan Williams the composer's widow, gave her support and served as President until her death on October 23, 2007.
-Michael Kennedy, friend and biographer to the composer, also gave his support as Vice President and today serves as our President.
-Stephen Connock accepted the role of Chairman, a position which he served tirelessly for fourteen years until handing over to Em Marshall-Luck, another of our founding members.
+Michael Kennedy CBE, friend and biographer to the composer, gave his support as Vice President, later becoming our President until his death in December 2014.
+Stephen Connock MBE accepted the role of Chairman, a position which he served tirelessly for fourteen years until handing over to Em Marshall-Luck in 2008.
+Em announced her retirement in 2014 but continues her long association with the Society as our English Music Consultant.
+In January 2015, the Trustees were pleased to announce the appointment of Simon Coombs as our new Chairman and Joyce Kennedy as our Vice-President.

-Membership grew steadily and ten years later – the Society had signed up its 1,000th member.
+Membership has grown steadily and ten years since that first meeting, the Society signed up its 1,000th member.
 Due to the influence of the world wide web the Society continues to grow and has seen overseas membership rise sharply.
+In this our 21st anniversary year we hope to welcome you too, to our thriving Society dedicated to learning about the life and music of Ralph Vaughan Williams.

 There has been excellent progress with performances and recordings.
 To date we have been influential in two performances of all nine symphonies in the concert hall, an important opera festival (The Vision of Albion